 The Port of Oakland handled over 1.5 million TEUs in 2015, representing 3.7% of the North American market share.
 It ranks as one of the three main West Coast gateways for US containerized cargoes.
 Additionally, it handles over 99% of containerized goods moving in and out of North California.
 Located on its waterfront are three container terminals and two inter-modal rail facilities.
 It’s estimated to serve over 14.5 million consumers and reach 34 million consumers within seven-hours by car.

-The Port of Miami is a seaport located in the sunshine state of Florida.
-Its strategic location at the crossroads of North and South America propels it to one of the world’s leading hubs for global commerce and tourism.
+The Port of Miami is a seaport located in the sunshine state of Florida Its strategic location at the crossroads of North and South America propels it to one of the world’s leading hubs for global commerce and tourism.
+Shipping containers to Miami definitely has its benefits.
 Of all the southeastern US ports, it has the deepest shipping channel and the only port that is equipped to handle neo-Panamax vessels.
 In 2015, the port registered the largest growth of the top 10 US ports, recording a 13.4% increase in TEUs handled from 2014 to over 770,000 TEUs.